readytensor/adaptive_binary_classifier/README.md

 ### Preparing your data

 - If you plan to run this model implementation on your own binary classification dataset, you will need your training and testing data in a CSV format.
 Also, you will need to create a schema file as per the Ready Tensor specifications.
 The schema is in JSON format, and it's easy to create.
 You can use the example schema file provided in the `examples` directory as a template.
-You can also refer to the tutorial on [Using Data Schemas] for more information on how to create a schema file.
+You can also refer to the tutorial on [Using Data Schemas](https://docs.readytensor.ai/reference-materials/tutorials/adaptable-ml-models/using-schemas) for more information on how to create a schema file.

 ### To run locally (without Docker)

-- Create your virtual environment and install dependencies listed in `requirements.txt`.
+- Create your virtual environment and install dependencies listed in `requirements.txt` which is inside the `requirements` directory.
-- Move the three example files (`titanic_schema.json`, `titanic_train.csv` and `titanic_test.csv`) in the `examples` directory into the `./model_inputs_outputs/inputs/schema`, `./model_inputs_outputs/inputs/data/training` and `./model_inputs_outputs/inputs/data/testing` folders, respectively.
+- Move the three example files (`titanic_schema.json`, `titanic_train.csv` and `titanic_test.csv`) in the `examples` directory into the `./model_inputs_outputs/inputs/schema`, `./model_inputs_outputs/inputs/data/training` and `./model_inputs_outputs/inputs/data/testing` folders, respectively (or alternatively, place your custom dataset files in the same locations).
 - Run the script `src/train.py` to train the random forest classifier model.
 This will save the model artifacts, including the preprocessing pipeline and label encoder, in the path `./model_inputs_outputs/model/artifacts/`.
+If you want to run with hyperparameter tuning then include the `-t` flag.
+This will also save the hyperparameter tuning results in the path `./model_inputs_outputs/outputs/hpt_outputs/`.
 - Run the script `src/predict.py` to run batch predictions using the trained model.
 This script will load the artifacts and create and save the predictions in a file called `predictions.csv` in the path `./model_inputs_outputs/outputs/predictions/`.
 - Run the script `src/serve.py` to start the inference service, which can be queried using the `/ping`, `/infer` and `/explain` endpoints.
 The service runs on port 8080.